ShapeThing/resource-fetcher/README.md

-# RDF Resource Fetcher
+# SHACL-based Concise Bounded Description (CBD) Fetcher

-A RDF resource fetcher that retrieves all triples "belonging" to a specific IRI from RDF data sources, handling the complexities of blank nodes and nested data structures.
+A SHACL-guided RDF resource fetcher that retrieves all triples belonging to a specific IRI from RDF data sources, handling the complexities of blank nodes and nested data structures.

-## What it does

-**Main Goal**: Given a subject IRI, fetch ALL the data connected to it, even when that data is spread across multiple "hops" in the RDF graph.

-## The Problem it Solves
+## The Problem

-When working with RDF data, information about a single resource is often scattered across multiple triples and may involve blank nodes (anonymous objects).
-Standard SPARQL queries might only fetch direct properties, missing important nested information or failing to properly handle blank nodes that can't be reliably matched across separate queries.
+**Blank nodes from different SPARQL queries get different identifiers**, making it impossible to merge results that reference the same logical blank node.
+When working with RDF data, information about a single resource is often scattered across multiple triples and may involve blank nodes that can't be reliably matched across separate queries.

+## Solution

+When we encounter a blank node object, we expand the query pattern to fetch the blank node's content in the same query, preserving blank node identity.

-## How it Works
+## Features

-### The Process

-1. **Start with a subject** - like `<http://example.org/person/john>`
-2. **Query for direct properties** - find triples like:
-   - `john hasName "John Smith"`
-   - `john hasAddress _:blank123`
-3. **Handle blank nodes specially** - When a property points to a blank node, it needs special treatment because blank nodes from different queries can't be reliably matched
-4. **Recursively fetch deeper data** - For each blank node found, make a new query that follows the complete path from the original subject
-5. **Combine everything** - Merge all the fetched data into one complete dataset

-### Key Trick: Blank Node Handling

-The tricky part is **blank nodes** - these are anonymous objects in RDF that don't have permanent identifiers.
-This fetcher solves the blank node problem by:

-- **Detecting blank leaf nodes**: Identifying when a query result contains blank nodes that aren't referenced elsewhere
-- **Path-based querying**: Making follow-up queries that trace the complete path from the original subject through all predicates
-- **Recursive resolution**: Building up a complete picture by recursively fetching nested data
+- **SHACL Shape Integration**: Use SHACL shapes to guide which properties to fetch
+- **Predicate Blacklisting**: Skip certain predicates during traversal
+- **Maximum Depth Control**: Limit traversal depth

 ## Example